Architecture of Spokane, Washington: Multi-family residences and apartments

 In the 1930s, Spokane was growing and developing outward from the downtown and the surrounding neighborhoods.
 One example that typifies the apartments the 1930s and 1940s is the NRHP-listed Robinwoods Apartments, in the vicinity of W. Ninth Avenue and Grand Boulevard on what was known as the Fernhill Addition of Spokane's South Hill.
 Unlike the exclusive club-like apartments that were still popular in the 1920s, the Robinwood Apartments were not built in an established neighborhood on the periphery of downtown but in a suburban development on largely undeveloped land that was only home to pine trees, wild roses, and syringes.
-The apartment complex is representative of the typical domestic, multi-family architecture built during the 1930s to 1940s and catered to residents with professional or paraprofessional occupations.
+Built in 1939, the complex is representative of the typical domestic, multi-family architecture built during the 1930s to 1940s and catered to residents with professional or paraprofessional occupations.
 Built in the Tudor Revival style, the Robinwood Apartments is an example of a "motel apartment" and consists of two identical Tudor Revival style buildings with a prominent landscaped courtyard in between.
 The buildings are two stories with a shingled roof and red brick wall cladding and a first floor featuring a red brick veneer and a second floor with a dark brown-colored false half-timbering that contrasts with a crème colored stucco infill.
 The Robinwood has an attached covered garage available to each unit, which is accessible at-grade through the basement level on the terraced hillside; with the automobile being ubiquitous and replacing the streetcar, a garage had become a common offering for upscale apartments of the time.
 The courtyard is considered a defining feature of the apartment complex and is accessed via two brick staircases illuminated at night by wrought iron carriage-style light fixtures that lead to a walkway of brick pavers into a lawn and garden planted with coniferous and deciduous trees, shrubs, and flower beds.

 The Mid-century Studio Apartment is an apartment block in the Cliff-Cannon neighborhood at the edge of downtown.
 Designed by the firm McClure & Adkison with Bruce Walker as the lead designer in 1948, the Mid-century Studio Apartment is significant as probably the first modernist buildings in the city with its efficiently designed block structure and wooden-framed side walls.